Conversational marketing continues to rise in popularity.

 You can build a chatbot into your system which provides answers to commonly asked questions.
-Alternatively, you could implement educational content marketing into your to enable your customers find the answers they need on time.
+Alternatively, you could implement educational content marketing as a strategy to enable your customers to find the answers they need on time.

 3. You Must Understand Your Customers Deeply